 This review doesn’t contain any huge SPOILERS whatsoever.
 It means you’re allowed to read this non-spoiler article anytime you want.

 Amazing: The Main Cast including Tom Holland & Michael Keaton both did a great job on their respective performances as hero and villain.
 Kinda funny that we get to see Michael Keaton playing a character who’s gone from a bat, a bird and a vulture if you know what I mean.

-Supporting Cast such as Marisa Tomei, Jon Favreau, Zendaya, Jennifer Connelly & Robert Downey Jr. all did a good job on their respective performances.
+Supporting Cast such as Jacob Batalon, Marisa Tomei, Jon Favreau, Zendaya, Jennifer Connelly & Robert Downey Jr. all did a good job on their respective performances.

-Fun Fact: Robert Downey Jr. worked with previous Spider-Man actors including Tobey Maguire in “Wonder Boys,” Marisa Tomei in “Only You,” and “Chaplin,” last but not least, Sally Field in “Soapdish.”
+Fun Fact: Robert Downey Jr. worked with previous Spider-Man actors including Tobey Maguire in both “Wonder Boys and “Tropic Thunder.”
+Marisa Tomei in “Only You,” and “Chaplin,” last but not least, Sally Field in “Soapdish.”

 Action Sequences were fast, dynamic and agile like a Jackie Chan movie.